A duality theoretic view on limits of finite structures: Extended version: The space The space Gamma

 The two partial operations on $\Lh$ have specific topological and order-theoretic properties which are crucial in order to be able to reconstruct $\oplus$.
 Moreover, we need both operations in order to recover the classical $\ui$-valued measures as retracts of $\Lh$-valued measures (\cf \ the proof of Lemma~\ref{l:measure-maps} essential for Theorem~\ref{th:retraction-measures}).

 Here, we collect only the necessary properties of $\mip$ and $\miss$ needed in Section~\ref{s:spaces-of-measures}.
 Recall that a map between ordered topological spaces is \emph{lower} (resp.\ \emph{upper}) \emph{semicontinuous} provided the preimage of any open down-set (resp.\ open up-set) is open.
-The next lemma shows, in particular, that $\mip$ and $\miss$ are semicontinuous, a key observation which will allows us to show that the space of $\Lh$-valued measures is a Priestley space (Proposition~\ref{p:measures-Priestley}). \begin{lemma} If $\domM$ is regarded as an ordered subspace of $\Lh \times \Lh{}^\op$, the following hold: \begin{enumerate} \item $\domM$ is a closed up-set in $\Lh \times \Lh{}^\op$; \item $\mip\colon \domM\to \Lh$ and $\miss\colon \domM\to \Lh$ are monotone, \ie \ if $(x,y)\in\domM$, $x\leq x'$ and $y'\leq y$, then $x\mip y\leq x'\mip y'$ and $x\miss y\leq x'\miss y'$; \item $\mip\colon \domM\to \Lh$ is lower semicontinuous; \item $\miss\colon \domM\to \Lh$ is upper semicontinuous. \end{enumerate} \end{lemma} \begin{proof} The properties~(1)--(3) as stated above follow from the general theory of \cite{GP2007,GP2007b} and we also included a direct proof in Appendix~\ref{s:ext-prie-dual-can-ext}.
-Item~(4) requires extra care because we extended the natural domain of definition of $\miss$ for our application.
+The next lemma shows, in particular, that $\mip$ and $\miss$ are semicontinuous, a key observation which will allows us to show that the space of $\Lh$-valued measures is a Priestley space (Proposition~\ref{p:measures-Priestley}). \begin{lem} If $\domM$ is regarded as an ordered subspace of $\Lh \times \Lh{}^\op$, the following hold: \begin{enumerate} \item $\domM$ is a closed up-set in $\Lh \times \Lh{}^\op$; \item $\mip\colon \domM\to \Lh$ and $\miss\colon \domM\to \Lh$ are monotone, \ie \ if $(x,y)\in\domM$, $x\leq x'$ and $y'\leq y$, then $x\mip y\leq x'\mip y'$ and $x\miss y\leq x'\miss y'$; \item $\mip\colon \domM\to \Lh$ is lower semicontinuous; \item $\miss\colon \domM\to \Lh$ is upper semicontinuous. \end{enumerate} \end{lem} \begin{proof} Items~1--3 as stated above follow from the general theory of \cite{GP2007,GP2007b} and a direct proof is included in Appendix~\ref{s:ext-prie-dual-can-ext}.
+Item~4 requires extra care because we extended the natural domain of definition of $\miss$ for our application.